allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 // TODO - obrazek schemat rozbicie akcji dla “add to watched” star

 Of course, doing it this way took much more time than just implementing the ”add to watched” component in MBox libraries natively.
-But it's the way that scales and gives us flexibility.
+But it’s the way that scales and gives us flexibility.

 Over time mechanisms that we designed earlier were reused on other screens.
 And more and more often, when the new team wanted to use MBox on their screen, most of the building blocks they needed were already there.
-And it definitely wouldn't be the case if not for our atomic approach.
+And it definitely wouldn’t be the case if not for our atomic approach.

 ## How does MBox connect to other parts of the Allegro ecosystem?

 Consistency across mobile platforms is not everything.
 Another important aspect of our work is making sure mobile and web platforms are as consistent as possible, respecting native differences that make each platform unique.

 MBox integrates with our content management system, also used for the web (Opbox Page Manager).
-The screen's content configured in the admin panel is sent through the Opbox services to the MBox backend service.
+The screen’s content configured in the admin panel is sent through the Opbox services to the MBox backend service.
 The MBox service maps the data into MBox components that make up the MBox screen.
 Then the screen definition in JSON format is sent to apps and is rendered using native views.